lucabriguglia/awesome-dotnet-core/README.md

 * [MQTTnet](https://github.com/chkr1011/MQTTnet) - MQTTnet is a high performance .NET library for MQTT based communication.
 * [netmq](https://github.com/zeromq/netmq) - 100% native C# implementation of ZeroMQ for .NET.
 * [NServiceBus](https://github.com/particular/nservicebus) - NServiceBus is part of the [Particular Service Platform](https://particular.net/service-platform), which contains tools to build, monitor, and debug distributed systems.
 * [OpenCQRS](https://github.com/OpenCQRS/OpenCQRS) - OpenCQRS is a .NET framework for DDD, CQRS, and Event Sourcing.
 It can be used as a simple mediator or as a full Event Sourcing solution with Cosmos DB or Entity Framework Core as storage.
-It has built-in support for Service Bus, Rabbit MQ, Redis Cache, Memory Cache, and Fluent Validation among other features.
+It has built-in support for Service Bus, RabbitMQ, Redis Cache, Memory Cache, and FluentValidation among other features.
 * [rabbitmq-dotnet-client](https://github.com/rabbitmq/rabbitmq-dotnet-client) - RabbitMQ .NET client [https://www.rabbitmq.com](https://www.rabbitmq.com).
 * [RawRabbit](https://github.com/pardahlman/RawRabbit) - Modern .NET framework for communication over RabbitMq.
 * [Rebus](https://github.com/rebus-org/Rebus) - Simple and lean service bus implementation for .NET.